 All these so-called random observations will be super helpful when you connect the dots to publish a text next to the photos on your website or social media accounts.

 You will no longer feel stuck because you don’t know what to say, nor will you be afraid of sounding foolish or repetitive.
-The truth is that what you captured in that particular scenario, with those specific people, places you in a unique, authentic mood and words start to flow naturally.
+The truth is that what you captured in that particular scenario, with those specific people places you in a unique, authentic mood and words start to flow naturally.

 We rely way too much on our memory, our brain, our ability to remember, and we often get lost, and we dilute various important details.
-My recommendation is to write as much as you can because it gives you plenty of ideas when you craft content around your photos, your clients, no matter where you will use them — on your blog, on Facebook, on Instagram, on e-mail.
+My recommendation is to write down as much as you can because it gives you plenty of ideas when you craft content around your photos, your clients, no matter where you will use them — on your blog, on Facebook, on Instagram, on e-mail.

 Your clients will, most probably, feel honored that you took the time and the energy to pay much attention and that the final result truly represents who they are, in a raw, simple yet powerful way.
-The extra benefit is that you set aside from the rest by manifesting care and involvement.
+The extra benefit is that you set aside from the rest by manifesting care and kindness.

 Tip 2 — Put the storyteller hat on and ask open questions